 Current Suspected Overdose Deaths in Delaware for 2019: Get Help Now!

 More than 9 of every 10 Delaware adults report that they always use their seatbelts.

-According to the 2015 Delaware Behavioral Risk Factor Survey (BRFS), 92.5 percent of adult Delaware residents report that they "always wear seatbelts" when driving or riding in a motor vehicle.
-A higher percentage of women report always using their seatbelts: 94.2 percent of women vs. 90.7 percent of men.
+According to the 2017 Delaware Behavioral Risk Factor Survey (BRFS), 91.8 percent of adult Delaware residents report that they "always wear seatbelts" when driving or riding in a motor vehicle.
+A higher percentage of women report always using their seatbelts: 93.4 percent of women vs. 90 percent of men.

-An additional 3.8 percent of adults claim they "nearly always" use their seatbelts.
-So 96.3 percent of Delaware adults report using their seatbelts "always or nearly always."
+An additional 3.6 percent of adults claim they "nearly always" use their seatbelts.
+So 95.2 percent of Delaware adults report using their seatbelts "always or nearly always."